thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 A smart contract on BigFile is called *cube smart contract*, or just *cube*.
 A Cube bundles [*WebAssembly (Wasm)*](https://en.wikipedia.org/wiki/WebAssembly) program code and data storage into a single unit.
 Anyone can deploy a cube on the BigFile.
 Cubes are stored and their code executed in a replicated, fault-tolerant manner on multiple machines, that is, the nodes of a subnet.
 Unlike other blockchains, a smart contract on BigFile can respect one of several possible *mutability policies*: it can be completely immutable (cannot be changed by anyone), unilaterally mutable (can be changed unilaterally by the dapp developer), or DAO mutable (it can be changed as authorized by a decentralized autonomous organization).

 Cubes pay, using *cycles*, for the BIG resources they consume.
 To this end, cubes need to be “topped up” with cycles.
-Cycles can be acquired with the BF token, the BIG utility token.
+Cycles can be acquired with the BIG token, the BIG utility token.
 Buying cycles with BigFile removes the BIG token from the supply and creates an amount of cycles with the corresponding value.

 Cube smart contracts are more powerful than the smart contracts on other blockchains:
 * Cubes paying for their resources, and not the end users, which realizes the *reverse gas* model of the BIG.